opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/UseCases/README.md

 ### Day 3 - Triumvirate CleanUp Inc
 As the unknown exploit becomes a known entity, the zero-day becomes an N-day.

 Triumvirate CleanUp Inc, also a subscriber to their ISAC, analyzes the STIX bundle and decides to use their PACE system to analyze their environment and see if they are vulnerable to the same attack that targeted Murphy’s Law and On Deck.
-Using their PACE system, they analyze their SBOMs and discover they do have 70 devices with components that have the CVE’s reported in the STIX bundle.
-Further analysis with PACE shows that 30 of those potentially affected devices have VEX’s from their suppliers that indicate they are not susceptible to those CVE’s.
+Using their PACE system, they analyze their SBOMs and discover they do have 70 devices with components that have the CVEs reported in the STIX bundle.
+Further analysis with PACE shows that 30 of those potentially affected devices have VEXes from their suppliers that indicate they are not susceptible to those CVEs.
 Triumvirate CleanUp then initiates automated patching to harden the remaining 40 devices and avoids getting hacked.

 ### Day 4 - NSAANSA
-The Never Say Anything and No Such Agency (NSAANSA) in the US Dept of Useless Factiods has automated cybersecurity adhering to federal guidelines including the "comply to connect" edict which requires any new devices connecting to a network to have an acceptable security posture.
+The Never Say Anything and No Such Agency (NSAANSA) in the US Dept of Useless Factoids has automated cybersecurity adhering to federal guidelines including the "comply to connect" edict, which requires any new devices connecting to a network to have an acceptable security posture.
 NSAANSA's ISAC feed receives the STIX bundle and their systems automagically convert that informaton into new rules for calculating security posture in their PACE system.
-When a new device attempts to connect to the NSAANSA environment, their security posture assessment includes the PACE system examining device SBOMs and VEXs including looking for impact of the WhitchyWashy CVE's.
+When a new device attempts to connect to the NSAANSA environment, their security posture assessment includes the PACE system examining device SBOMs and VEXes including looking for impact of the WhitchyWashy CVEs.

-Although NSAANSA is not the lead agency for sharing comply-to-connect policies with the State/Local/Tribal-Terriorities (SLTT), NSAANSA creates a NIEM IEP informaton packet for SLTT consumption and implementation and transmits that to the lead agency, CISA,for transmission to the SLTT.
+Although NSAANSA is not the lead agency for sharing comply-to-connect policies with the State/Local/Tribal-Terriorities (SLTT), NSAANSA creates a NIEM IEP information packet for SLTT consumption and implementation and transmits that to the lead agency, CISA,for transmission to the SLTT.